-People snore because the air moving through the nasal passage is affected by a blockage, either through the nose or the mouth, causing the snoring noise.
-When the airway is blocked, it takes a more significant effort to draw air in, making it harder to breathe; some people even stop breathing (apneic event) for a few seconds.
+People snore because the air moving through the nasal passage is affected by a blockage, either through the nose or the mouth, which causes the snoring noise.
+When the airway is blocked, it takes more effort to draw air in, making it harder to breathe.
+Some people even stop breathing (apneic event) for a few seconds.
 This is called sleep apnea.

 Finding out what dental sleep disorder you may have is extremely important before you begin receiving treatment using sleep dentistry.

-A custom-fitted oral appliance or mouthpiece should be worn by most people who snore or have OSA.
+A custom-fitted oral appliance or mouthpiece should be worn by most people who snore or have obstructive sleep apnea (OSA).